madeleineforbes/gwenbell.com/content.md

 Stream
 ======

++ **17 Apr** [Idiocracy](https://www.rottentomatoes.com/m/idiocracy/) may be my all-time favorite movie.
+Honest, hilarious, foreboding, robust.
+Just watched it for the third time.
+Confirmed.
+Might have killed Luke Wilson's career, but it lights me up.

 + **16 Apr** Discovered a new Japanese ramen ya, followed by work, followed by a conversation about SHA with M. This day could only get better with yoga.
 And that's next.

 + **16 Apr** [Shit](http://blog.linode.com/2013/04/16/security-incident-update/).